 If the weather is extremely bad, try to stay off the road.
 If you must go out, remember all the above and take your time.

-And don’t forget to make sure that your car is insured, explore cover options.
+And don’t forget to make sure that your car is insured, explore our car insurance cover options.